-(CNN) -- Here's a look at the life of Mark David Chapman, killer of singer/songwriter John Lennon.
+Here’s a look at the life of Mark David Chapman, who was convicted of murdering musician John Lennon.

 Birth place: Fort Worth, Texas